 - Legal Fees.
 The amount of your legal fees will vary based on your unique circumstances and the length of your case.
 You are paying for the specific knowledge and experience along with the guidance of someone knowledgeable with your situation.

-- Attorney Rates There is a range that attorneys charge based upon their location (e.g. Cook County versus Southern Illinois) and experience.
+- Attorney Rates There is a range that attorneys charge based upon their location (e.g., Cook County versus Southern Illinois) and experience.
 You can expect to pay an hourly rate between $250 and $750 per hour.

-- Paralegal and Admin Rates This hourly rate also varies based upon their location (e.g. Cook County versus Southern Illinois) and experience.
+- Paralegal and Admin Rates This hourly rate also varies based upon their location (e.g., Cook County versus Southern Illinois) and experience.
 You can expect to pay an hourly rate between $50 and $250 per hour.

-You are probably thinking, “that’s great, but how much will MY divorce be?”
+You are probably thinking, “that’s great, but how much will MY divorce cost me?”
 That is a great question and one that should not be answered without doing a full analysis of your situation.
 We believe that anyone who tells you your cost without understanding your case fully is telling you what you want to hear.
 We will not do that.
 It is important to understand that your total cost is different from your retainer.